cozy/cozy-emails/README.md

     cd client
     brunch watch

+### Naming conventions

+We've adopted IMAP naming conventions, which means:
+* Account: bound to a provider like Gmail
+* Mailbox: equivalent to imap folder
+* Message: an email
+* Conversation: a thread of Message

 ## Tests

+### Frontend

+Test suite is based on CasperJS.
+So you need to additional tools to run it:

+    sudo apt-get install phantomjs
+    sudo npm install casperjs -g # version >= 1.1 is required.

+    cd client/tests/casper
+    npm run-script client-test

+### Backend

 [![Build Status](https://travis-ci.org/cozy/cozy-emails.png?branch=master)](https://travis-ci.org/cozy/cozy-emails)

+Running tests requires first that you run the Dovecot Testing Vagrant VM first.
+For that you must clone the dovecot-testing respository then launch its script

+    coffee cli.coffee status

-To run tests type the following command into the Cozy Emails folder:
+Then type the following command into the Cozy Emails folder:

     cake tests

 In order to run the tests, you must only have the Data System started.

+### Mail Loader

+Mail loader test is based on the Dovecot Testing repository.

 ## Icons

 By [Fontawesome](http://fortawesome.github.io/Font-Awesome/).
 Main icon by [Elegant Themes](http://www.elegantthemes.com/blog/freebie-of-the-week/beautiful-flat-icons-for-free).

 ## License

 Cozy Emails is developed by Cozy Cloud and distributed under the AGPL v3 license.

 ## What is Cozy?